Course overview

 Course learning outcomes

-- Demonstrate proficiency in accurately representing chemical structures, formulae, equations and reaction mechanisms
+- Accurately represent chemical structures, formulae, equations and reaction mechanism

-- Demonstrate proficiency in preparing for and undertaking individual and/or team-based preparative laboratory investigations using appropriate apparatus, techniques and safe laboratory practices
+- Prepare for individual and/or team-based preparative laboratory investigations using safe laboratory practices

 - Analyse, interpret and present the results of preparative laboratory experiments